At a glance

 The university's suburban, 58-acre park-like campus sits proudly within the picturesque town of South Orange, New Jersey just 14 miles from New York City -- close to all the action, yet not engulfed by it.
 Just a five-minute walk from campus lands students in the middle of a bustling town center where they'll find diners and pizzerias, banks, pharmacies, Starbucks, Cold Stone Creamery, South Orange Performing Arts Center, a movie theatre, and so much more.
 Students might not ever want to leave this quiet suburbia, but if they do, the train station, right in the center of town, is their direct link to NYC's Penn Station -- just 30 minutes away.

-Additionally, the Hackensack Meridian School of Medicine at Seton Hall University – New Jersey’s first private medical school – recently opened its doors at the Interprofessional Health Sciences campus, located in Nutley and Clifton, NJ.
+Additionally, Seton Hall has partnered with Hackensack Meridian Health to open a new medical school – New Jersey’s first private medical school – and recently opened its doors at the Interprofessional Health Sciences campus, located in Nutley and Clifton, NJ.
 Seton Hall’s College of Nursing and School of Health and Medical Sciences have also relocated to the Interprofessional Health Sciences Campus, where there are state-of-the-art facilities and laboratory spaces to enhance student learning opportunities.

 Majors and degrees offered